 It takes a determined gardener to successfully grow plants at altitude, on a balcony, in the shade.
 But even if those are the conditions you’re facing, don’t worry — there are things that you could probably succeed with growing.
 At least, I’ve had some successes with growing various plants in containers on a tiny shaded balcony at 10,000 feet above sea level.
 The following are plants you have a good chance of successfully growing in these conditions:

-I chose to grow a couple of potted nasturtiums because my daughter begged for flowers.
+I chose to grow a couple of potted nasturtiums.
 I was skeptical that they’d do well in our particular growing conditions, but was pleasantly surprised at how well they thrived.
 We enjoyed (and in fact, are still enjoying) multiple blooms on each plant.

 My husband Mike observed that the flowers have done better than any of the edibles I planted.
 Amazingly, they also did better than other nasturtiums I planted in the ground in the past.
 These grew into massive vines and bloomed like crazy, whereas the ones we planted in the ground remained small and had 0-1 blooms each.
 I used seeds from the same pack for both crops – but they were grown in substantially different locations.
 The ones here are planted in flower pots that I think are too small for them, and they still managed to thrive.

 So if you want to grow flowers in your high-altitude balcony garden, definitely consider dwarf nasturtiums as a possibility.
 I got my dwarf nasturtium seeds https://www.marysheirloomseeds.com/products/nasturtium-dwarf-jewel-mix from Mary at Mary’s Heirloom Seeds.